DLR-SC/tigl-website/content/2023-12-01-t8code_version160_released.md

 Category: News
 Authors: Sandro Elsweijer

-After three moths of coding there is a new release of t8code available!
-Version 1.6.0 is more concerned about software maintenance than new features, but we also sneaked some performance upgrades in!
+After three months of coding there is a new release of t8code available!
+Version 1.6.0 is more concerned about software maintenance than new features, but we also sneaked in some performance upgrades!
 The most important changes are:
 - Bug-fixes, who des not love 'em?
 - Sweet sweet performance upgrades in geometry module